 Yoga gives results in every moment that you’re doing it.
 But ironically, when you start looking for results, they can seem very elusive.
 Just today, as I was on the yoga mat, I felt as though I had never done yoga before, and completely low in energy.
 I told myself to accept myself and stay in the moment.
 The temptation to feel disillusioned was strong but if you can stay focussed, you won’t be at risk of ‘giving up’.

 Another reason for not using results-based analysis is that whatever your stage, wherever your ‘line’, you’ll always be working to your personal limit.
 Even on those blah days.
+But if you feel you aren’t progressing as you should, you may like to read my post on how to progress in yoga and see real change.

 That’s the beauty of yoga.
 It isn’t like some other forms of exercise, where you have to do more quantity as you become more fit or otherwise it becomes too easy.
 Yoga’s never easy.
 It’s always perfect for you and where you are in your yoga journey.